 What is the pelvic bacterial infection that causes PID?

-How is pelvic inflammation disease treated naturally?
+How is pelvic inflammatory disease treated naturally?

 Now its your turn to tell us your PID symptoms.
 Do you experience pain or abnormal discharge.
 Share your experiences and questions.